Ezekiell007/CardenseToronto/README.md

 # CardenseToronto#
 # CardenseToronto (CDT)

-🚀 **CardenseToronto** é um **CARD digital cripto**, um projeto em desenvolvimento com foco em **investimento de longo prazo** e crescimento orgânico da comunidade.

-> ❗ **Importante:**
-> CardenseToronto **NÃO é cartão de pagamento**.
-> O termo **CARD** representa um **conceito/projeto cripto**, voltado para construção e valorização em longo prazo, sem promessas de lucro.
+🚀 **CardenseToronto** is a crypto project in development, built with a **long-term investment vision**, focused on transparency and community-driven growth.

-## 🌍 Visão do Projeto
+## 🌍 Project Vision

-Construir um projeto cripto sólido, transparente e comunitário, pensado para quem acredita em **crescimento gradual e de longo prazo**.
+CardenseToronto aims to grow as an independent crypto project, developed step by step with openness, responsibility, and a strong long-term perspective.

-## 🔐 Princípios
+## 🔐 Core Principles

+* Transparency
+* Open development
-* Transparência
+* Community-first growth
-* Desenvolvimento aberto
+* Long-term vision
-* Comunidade como base do crescimento
-* Visão de longo prazo

-## 🪙 Informações do Projeto
+## 🪙 Project Information

-* Nome: CardenseToronto
+* Name: CardenseToronto
-* Símbolo: CDT
+* Symbol: CDT
-* Tipo: CARD digital cripto (conceito)
-* Foco: Investimento em longo prazo
+* Type: Crypto project
+* Focus: Long-term investment
-* Status: Em desenvolvimento
+* Status: In development

-## 🤝 Comunidade
+## 🤝 Community

-A CardenseToronto cresce junto com sua comunidade.
-Cada apoiador faz parte da construção do projeto desde o início.
+CardenseToronto grows together with its community.
+Every supporter is part of the project’s construction from the beginning.

-## ⚠️ Aviso
+## ⚠️ Disclaimer

-Este projeto está em desenvolvimento.
-Criptomoedas envolvem riscos.
-Não é aconselhamento financeiro.
+This project is under development.
+Cryptocurrencies involve risks.
+This is not financial advice.

 ---

 **CardenseToronto © 2026**